fedi-e2ee/public-key-directory-specification/Specification.md

 Each entry committed to the tree will consist of the following:

 1. A SHA-256 hash of the canonicalized Protocol Message.
-2. An Ed25519 signature of the SHA-256 hash, created by the Public Key Directory server.
+2. A ML-DSA-44 signature of the SHA-256 hash, created by the Public Key Directory server.
-3. A SHA-256 hash of the Public Key Directory server's Ed25519 public key.
+3. A SHA-256 hash of the Public Key Directory server's ML-DSA-44 public key.

-The Public Key Directory Server will maintain its own Ed25519 keypair for this purpose.
+The Public Key Directory Server will maintain its own ML-DSA-44 keypair for this purpose.
 The Protocol Message that is hashed is the same subset of the message that was previously committed to the Transparency Log:

 ```json5